 Presidential and Alumni Scholarships are awarded each year to new and returning students in the M.DIV. program who demonstrate leadership in the Church and other forms of service, strong academic performance, and promise for ministry.
 Scholarships are renewable annually over the course of the student’s studies.

 The top students in each incoming class will be offered renewable Presidential Scholarships covering 100 percent tuition for three years full time in the M.DIV program.
-In addition, up to three of these students may be offered a one-time $2,500 Exceptional Merit Scholarship to assist them in their transition to seminary life.
-Alumni Scholarships covering on average 75-85 percent of tuition are also renewable for a total of three years full-time study.
+Alumni Scholarships covering on average 70-90 percent of tuition are also renewable for a total of three years full-time study.

 • M.DIV student